iechor/docs/content/engine/security/protect-access.md

 [Authorization plugins](/engine/extend/plugins_authorization/) offer more fine-grained control to supplement authentication from mutual TLS.
-In addition to other information described in the above document, authorization plugins running on a Docker daemon receive the certificate information for connecting Docker clients.
+In addition to other information described in the above document, authorization plugins running on a iEchor daemon receive the certificate information for connecting iEchor clients.

 For client authentication, create a client key and certificate signing
 request: